pixavier/mqtt4snap/README.md

 **Note:** This library always works with [MQTT Quality of Service (QoS)](http://www.steves-internet-guide.com/understanding-mqtt-qos-levels-part-1) level 0.

+## Example: Controlling IoT electronic devices

+We can use Snap *!* to [control and test](http://www.xavierpi.com/snap/snap.html#open:http://www.xavierpi.com/dt/mqtt_esp32-text.xml) IoT electronic devices (sensors and actuators9).
+You can try it online using a [Digital Twin of the controller](https://wokwi.com/arduino/projects/316434364352168512).

 ## Command-line mode

 You can run Snap *!* in command-line mode using a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
 To run MQTT4Snap *!*, the JavaScript extensions must be enabled by default.
 It can be achieved with an own Snap *!* installation (Download source), adding this line of code "Process.prototype.enableJS = true;" in the snap.html script block of code.